lugatuic/goberus/docs/integration-testing.md

     docker-compose down -v
 ```

-See `.github/workflows/integration-tests.yml` (planned) for the full workflow.
+See `.github/workflows/integration-tests.yml` for the full workflow.

 ## Extending Tests